-Job sites advertising roles working with animals include:
+Other job sites advertising roles working with animals include:

 How can I work for an animal charity?

-With a large number of animal charities in the UK, you'll find a wide range of jobs advertised on their websites.
+With a large number of animal charities in the UK, you'll find a range of jobs advertised on their websites.

 What animal care apprenticeships are available?